bdngo/eecs-106a-website/content/team/_index.md

 # Khalid Durani

-Khalid is currently a senior UC Berkeley studying Electrical Engineering and Computer Sciences.
+Khalid is currently a senior at UC Berkeley studying Electrical Engineering and Computer Sciences.
 He enjoys robotics and VLSI design.

 ## Contribution